-Near Lecce and part of the Salento, this beach of white sand, extends for kilometers, delimited by centuries-old dunes.
-Typical Mediterranean plants cover the area, the water is shallow, making this place like a paradise to visit.
+Near Lecce and part of the Salento, this beach of white sand extends for kilometers, delimited by centuries-old dunes.
+Typical Mediterranean plants cover the area, and the shallow water makes this place a paradise.

 Isola dei Conigli, Lampedusa (Sicily)

-White sand and crystal sea, however the most characteristics aspect of this place is that behind the beach there is a cliff with buildings dated back 1700, blending nature and humans in perfect harmony.
-The beauty of the beach is that very close there are natural caves that give amazing frames.
+White sand and crystal sea, however, the most characteristic aspect of this place is that behind the beach is a cliff with buildings dating back to 1700, blending nature and humans in perfect harmony.
+The beauty of the beach is that very close, and there are natural caves that give amazing frames.

 Cavoli Beach, Elba (Tuscany)

-The Cabbage Beach is located on the Island Elba, and it the most well-known island.
+Cavoli Beach is located on Elba, the most well-known island.

-The beach is protected from the winds by the Capanna mountain and has white and grainy sand.
+Capanna Mountain protects the beach from the winds and has white and grainy sand.

-It is divided into two parts: establishments and services and the other suitable for those who prefer tranquility.
+It is divided into two parts: establishments and services, and the other is suitable for those who prefer tranquility.

 Policoro Beach, Matera (Basilicata)

-Near the Taranto gulf, this beach often recognized for its well-preserved environment, this is why often is not common to see dolphins and the turtle caretta caretta.
+Near the Taranto Gulf, this beach is often recognized for its well-preserved environment, and this is why often is not common to see dolphins and the turtle caretta caretta.

-Near the beach you can admire a forest that contrasts with the beach, transforming this place very unusual.
-The place is considered an oasis, which is protected by the different environmentalist associations.
+Near the beach, you can admire a forest that contrasts with the beach, transforming this place very unusual.
+The place is considered an oasis, which different environmentalist associations protect.

 Pineto Beach, Pineto (Abbruzzo)

 One of the most beautiful beaches of the Abbruzzo region has one of Italy’s most clean waters.
-The beach is almost long 14 kilometers, and it sand with gold color offers unique reflections.
-There is a forest of the threes ‘Pini’ called ‘Pineta’ that characterized the place in the back of the beach.
-Moreover, there is the presence of a tower which is dated back to the 500, which adds a tone history in the place.
+The beach is almost 14 kilometers long, and it sand with gold color offers unique reflections.

 Beach of the Two Sisters, Sirolo (Marche)